 - We recognize that writing a “future of research” paper is a substantial undertaking and that many journals do not publish such papers.
 Thus, authors may be unwilling to start writing a paper without some assurance that it is eventually publishable.
-We invite authors contemplating such papers to write a proposal and submit it (with no submission fee) to the Managing Editor(s).
+We invite authors contemplating such papers to write a proposal and submit it using the “registered report” option described below.
 They will have it reviewed (potentially also by referees) and give an indication of interest.
 If the paper is given the green light, the authors can then write the paper.
 The completed paper will still be refereed (potentially by the same referees as the original proposal) but the authors have the assurance that the Editors are supportive of the topic and will overrule any referee concerns that it is a non-standard paper.

 - Controversial papers.
 Some authors may feel that it is difficult to publish a paper because their paper finds a result, or proposes a methodology, that is contrary to the established literature.
 We are very open to such papers, and will endeavor to find reviewers who are experts in the area but likely to be unbiased.

-- For controversial papers, and only for controversial papers, we are open to receiving guidance (in the cover letter) on potential referees who may not be able to review the paper objectively.
+- For controversial papers, and only for controversial papers, we are open to receiving guidance (in the cover letter) on potential referees who may not be able to review the paper objectively (due to having papers finding contrary results, rather than any personal conflict).
 We recognize that, as Editors, we may not be aware of every debate in every literature, and want to ensure that papers are reviewed fairly; however, we retain ultimate discretion over which referees to select.
 We do not invite affirmative suggestions for referees.